soufianesakhi/feedly-filtering-and-sorting/README.md

 # Feedly filtering and sorting

-When this script is enabled, a filter icon will appear next to the settings icon that toggles the filtering and sorting menu.
+When this extension/script is enabled, a filter icon will appear next to the settings icon that toggles the filtering and sorting menu.

 ![Toggle button](https://raw.githubusercontent.com/soufianesakhi/feedly-filtering-and-sorting/master/screenshots/toggle%20button.PNG)